qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - why can't i see all my email folders
 - i can't see all my email accounts in all emails fix that please
 - can't see the message
-- tbsp i can't see my send emails tbsp
+- i can't see my send emails
 - why can't i see messages i sent
 - can't see out going emails
 - why i can not see my emails what is going on